 7. Take care of your basic needs.
 If you continue to eat well-balanced meals and get adequate rest each night, you’ll find that your body will feel better and provide you with the energy and motivation to stay sober.

-8. Get plenty of exercise.
+8. Get plenty of exercises.
 It doesn’t matter how you do it – just do it!
 Take a walk through the local forest preserve.
 Lift weights in your bedroom.
 Take a spinning class and bring your headphones.
-This fills up your time, helps you to release energy and encourages healthy habits.
+This fills up your time, helps you to release energy, and encourages healthy habits.

 9. Get a part-time job or volunteer your time.
 Working part-time can make a huge difference in your recovery.
 It gives you responsibility and teaches you how to follow a schedule.
 Working also helps build your confidence and self-esteem.
 If you’re not ready to work, consider volunteering your time for the same benefits.